wenkokke/paper-races-in-classical-linear-logic/README.md

-# Nodcap---Races in Classical Linear Logic
+# Nodcap: Races in Classical Linear Logic

 This repository holds the code for Nodcap.
 Nodcap is a type system for the π-calculus which was inspired by bounded linear logic, and an extension of the